 Additionally, as the amount of training data often has a direct impact on model performance, AI technologies can exacerbate surveillance risks by increasing the need for collecting large-scale personal data to train effective models.
-For example, the South Korean Ministry of Justice attempted to build a government system for screening and identifying travelers based on photos of over 100 million foreign nationals who entered the country through its airports [36].
+For example, the South Korean Ministry of Justice attempted to build a government system for screening and identifying travelers based on photos of over 100 million foreign nationals who entered the country through its airports [42].
 Without the promise of AI technologies to automatically sift through and make sense of these data, there would be little incentive to collect data of this scale.

-Ubiquity (102/150): Al technologies can exacerbate surveillance risks by using physical sensors and devices to collect information from environments.
-For example, geolocation data from mobile devices were used to assess employee performance, raising concerns about employee tracking outside of work [127].
-CCTV cameras have been used in applications to detect and prevent suicide attempts [96] or to detect security anomalies in physical spaces [131], while also introducing bystander privacy risks and concerns [75].
-Microphones enable a responsive audio interface for virtual assistants, along with concerns of extensive audio data collection and eavesdropping by the service provider [97].
+AI technologies exacerbate the ubiquity of surveillance risks (102/150) by using physical sensors and devices to collect information from environments.
+For example, geolocation data from mobile devices were used to assess employee performance, raising concerns about employee tracking outside of work [138].
+CCTV cameras have been used in applications to detect and prevent suicide attempts [106] or to detect security anomalies in physical spaces [142], while also introducing bystander privacy risks and concerns [83].
+Microphones enable a responsive audio interface for virtual assistants, along with concerns of extensive audio data collection and eavesdropping by the service provider [107].